wellyshen/react-cool-inview/README.md

   const { inView, entry } = useInView(ref, {
     threshold: 0.25, // Default is 0
     onEnter: ({ entry, observe, unobserve }) => {
-      // Triggered when the target enters the viewport },
+      // Triggered when the target element enters the viewport },
     onLeave: ({ entry, observe, unobserve }) => {
-      // Triggered when the target leaves the viewport },
+      // Triggered when the target element leaves the viewport },
     // More useful options...
   });